18 Top-Rated Places to Visit in Europe in Summer

 View over the Dubrovnik Old Town | Photo Copyright: Shandley McMurray

-In addition to the many structures you'll recognize if you're a Game Of Thrones fan – including Gothic Rector's Palace – this easy-to-navigate city features many buildings preserved from the 16th century.
-The Old Town is ripe with restaurants, boutiques, and tours, all surrounded by the impressive stone wall, where many apartments have been carved into the side.
+In addition to the sights that you'll recognize if you're a Game Of Thrones fan – including Gothic Rector's Palace – this easy-to-navigate city features many buildings preserved from the 16th century.
+The Old Town brims with restaurants, boutiques, and tours, all surrounded by the impressive stone wall, where many apartments have been carved into the side.

-When you have exhausted yourself from sightseeing (and okay, pretending you're Jon Snow or Daenerys) – jump off a cliff (literally) or go for a dip in the sparkling blue Adriatic Sea, or take a ride on the cable car with 360-degree views of the city and the water.
+When you have exhausted yourself from sightseeing go for a dip in the sparkling blue Adriatic Sea at one of Dubrovnik's beaches or take a ride on the cable car with 360-degree views of the city and the water.

-A quick, 10-minute ferry ride will get you to the picturesque island, Lokrum, where visitors can take in the scenic views, wander around the nature reserve, float in the Dead Sea, and visit the ancient Monastery.
+A quick, 10-minute ferry ride will get you to the picturesque island, Lokrum, where you can take in the scenic views, wander around the botanical garden and nature preserve, and visit the 11th-century Benedictine monastery.

 Summer in Reykjavik